 What does it mean to be part of the Tikvah family?

 The Tikvah Fund is a philanthropic foundation and ideas institution committed to cultivating the next generation of intellectual, religious, and political leaders of the Jewish people and the Jewish State.
 Tikvah runs and invests in a wide range of initiatives in Israel, the United States, and around the world, including educational programs, publications, and fellowships.
 We invite you to explore some of these initiatives through the links on our website.

 Our animating mission and guiding spirit is to advance Jewish excellence and Jewish flourishing in the modern age.
 Our institutes, programs, and publications all reflect this spirit of bringing forward the serious alternatives for what the Jewish future should look like and bringing Jewish thinking and leaders into conversation with Western political, moral, and economic thought.

-We run educational programs for high school students, students spending a gap-year in Israel, and college students.
+We run educational programs for middle and high school students, students spending a gap-year in Israel, college students, and young professionals.
 We also offer extensive programming and content for the alumni of our various programs.
-In this way, we encourage our students to think about their time at Yale not as a one-time encounter but as the gateway to an entire continuum of educational experiences designed to equip them with the intellectual and moral tools to take up their roles as young leaders in the Jewish and world community.
+In this way, we encourage our students to think about their time at the program not as a one-time encounter but as the gateway to an entire continuum of educational experiences designed to equip them with the intellectual and moral tools to take up their roles as young leaders in the Jewish and world community.